effektif/user-docs/docs/variables/data-types.rst

 ^^^^^^^

 An ID has special kind of string type.
-Effektif creates these IDs to identify objects; they have no other meaning.
+Signavio Workflow creates these IDs to identify objects; they have no other meaning.
 An ID string looks like ``53fae958036471cea136ea83``.